Blackall Prison (1891-1902)

 The introduction of the Prisons Act 1890 in Queensland led to a shake-up of the prison system here, with attention paid to the official classification of police gaols and 'real' prisons.
 One gaol to be upgraded was at Blackall, a small Queensland town lying some 500 km south-west of Rockhampton.
 European pastoralists had arrived there during the 1860s and a village was in place by 1867.
 This was named Blackall and it later became the administrative centre for the local district.

 Shamrock Street, Blackall, circa 1885.
-(John Oxley Library)
+(John Oxley Library, State Library of Queensland)

 By the late 1870s the town had seven hotels, seven stores, a school, and a growing need for a local gaol.
 Carceral facilities were vital for regional areas, given the high cost of otherwise transporting prisoners over great distances to prisons in cities so they could face trial.
 A meeting of the Blackall Progress Association in 1879 noted this when it called for the erection of a local gaol.
 They cited the recent case of a Chinese prisoner who was committed to take his trial at the Blackall District Court, but had to be sent to Rockhampton and brought back again at a cost of £60.
-An 1880 article in the Brisbane Week also crunched the numbers to argue the case for a gaol at Blackall.
+An 1880 article in Brisbane's Week newspaper also crunched the numbers to argue the case for a gaol at Blackall.

 The logic was clear, and a police gaol was established at Blackall circa 1881.
 This facility was described in an 1887 report as having two divisions, one with six cells to hold up to ten male prisoners, and the other with three cells for three female prisoners.
-Conditions there were described as 'deplorable'.
+Conditions there were also described as 'deplorable'.
 Escapes were not uncommon, and in 1890 a reporter wrote that 'it really gets monotonous chronicling escapes from this gaol', and he blamed the 'dilapidated state of the building'.

 The police gaol building was proclaimed to be HM Prison Blackall in November 1891.
 It remained a small timber prison used mainly for the incarceration of up to nine prisoners serving short sentences.
 A local police officer acted as superintendent, with the aid of a temporary warder if prisoner numbers exceeded ten.
 Inmates held there were employed cutting wood and carrying out repairs on government fences or police horse harnesses.